Latest Solana (SOL) News Update

 TLDR

-Solana's codebase is evolving through major protocol upgrades aimed at efficiency and speed.
+Solana's codebase is advancing through major protocol upgrades aimed at speed, cost, and scalability.

 Deep Dive